 \section{Complexity analysis for qubitization}

-\subsubsection{Query complexity}
+\subsection{Query complexity}

 A key component of qubitization is the controlled walk operator.
-Its preparation requires one call to SEL, one call to PREP, one call to $\mathrm{PREP}^\dagger$, and one call to a multi-controlled Z. The desired precision of calculating the eigenvalues determines the number of times we want to call the controlled W. Finally, we apply the quantum Fourier transform to the ancilla register and measure.
+Its preparation requires one call to SELECT, one call to PREPARE, one call to $\mathrm{PREPARE}^\dagger$, and one call to a multi-controlled Z. The target eigenvalue precision determines the number of times the controlled walk operator $W$ must be applied.
+Finally, we apply the quantum Fourier transform to the ancilla register and measure.

 The spectrum of the walk operator